 Four words I lived by through out my diagnosis, then treatment & now as a Cancer Thriver!
 Faith, Hope Courage & Strength.
 We all have it in us just waiting to come out!
 Sometimes it needs a little tap, tap.

-If you have, or have battled breast cancer in the past, it is important to wear a medical ID bracelet.
+If you have breast cancer, or have battled it in the past, it is important to wear a medical ID bracelet.
 Breast cancer medical ID's may be engraved with the following important medical information.
 Remember to check with your doctor or nurse to see what they recommend you have engraved on your medical ID tag.

 First and Last Name